 Works required in the road reserve

-Before the issue of an occupation certificate for the use of any of the buildings, the works required by the Roads Act approval must be completed to the satisfaction of council or the supervising engineer (where one is required to be appointed by a condition of this development consent).
+Before the issue of the relevant occupation certificate for the use of any of the buildings, the works required by the Roads Act approval must be completed to the satisfaction of council or the supervising engineer (where one is required to be appointed by a condition of this development consent).

 Condition reason: Ensure engineering works are constructed in accordance with the Roads Act Approval.